johnnoone/sphinx-irrational/README.rst

 =========================
-errorist: a Sphinx theme
+irrational: a Sphinx theme
 =========================

-What is errorist?
+What is irrational?
 ==================

-errorist is a visually (c)lean, responsive, configurable theme for the `Sphinx`_ documentation system.
+irrational is a visually (c)lean, responsive, configurable theme for the `Sphinx`_ documentation system.
 It is Python 2+3 compatible.

 It began as a third-party theme for https://lab.errorist.xyz projects.